YogeshAbnave/ollama-terraform/DEPLOYMENT-READY.md

 ### Phase 1: Infrastructure Creation (2-3 minutes)
 - ✓ VPC and subnet configuration
-- ✓ Security group creation (allows all traffic for testing)
+- ✓ Security group creation with specific ports:
+  - Port 22 (SSH) - restricted to your IP
+  - Port 8080 (Open-WebUI) - open to all
+  - Port 11434 (Ollama API) - open to all
 - ✓ EC2 instance launch (Ubuntu 22.04)
 - ✓ Public IP assignment